Australian cricket team in Bangladesh in 2005–06

 Australia won the two-Test series 2–0.
-Australia won a close first Test by three wickets after Bangladesh nearly caused a massive upset; then, Australia comfortably won the second Test by an innings in a match well remembered after Australian fast bowler Jason Gillespie, normally a number ten batsman, scored a double century after being sent in as nightwatchman.
+Australia won a close first Test by three wickets after Bangladesh nearly caused a massive upset; Australia comfortably won the second Test by an innings and 80 runs in a match well remembered for Australian fast bowler Jason Gillespie, normally a number ten batsman, scoring a double century after being sent in as a nightwatchman.
 Australia went on to win the ODI series 3–0.